A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Literature Review

+Numerous heuristics have been developed for anticlustering under the name maximally diverse grouping problem (MDGP): \cite{gallego2013tabu, palubeckis2015maximally,lai2016iterated,singh2019new,lai2021neighborhood}, and \cite{yang2022three}.
+These heuristics are mainly based on metaheuristic frameworks such as tabu search, iterated local search, variable neighborhood search, and genetic algorithms.
+Among those metaheuristics, the method of \cite{yang2022three} is reported to dominate the others in this group.
+This method of \cite{yang2022three} is a population-based metaheuristic that is included in the R-package \texttt{anticlust}.
+For the anticlustering with Manhattan distance problem, \cite{schulz2023balanced_b} presented exact approaches, complexity study, and a number of heuristics.
+These heuristics are based on the case of a single feature that is then extended to account for multiple features.

+Several approximation algorithms are applicable to Euclidean anticlustering. \cite{feo1992one} proposed one-half approximation algorithms for special cases of the $K$-partition problem in which all partitions have size three ($K=N/3$) or four ($K=N/4$). \cite{hassin2003approximation} proposed an approximation algorithm for the problem with prescribed, not necessarily equal, anticluster sizes and distances that satisfy the the triangular inequality.
+Their algorithm offers improved running time compared to the algorithm of \cite{feo1992one} and obtains an approximation ratio of 0.375. \cite{hassin2006improved} introduced an improved approximation algorithm for the same problem, whose approximation ratio is $(\frac{1}{2} - \frac{3}{q})$, where $q$ is the size of the smallest anticluster.

-Other types of anticlustering heuristics have been developed in the context of mini-batch construction for machine learning. \cite{wang2019fixing} propose a method to generate representative, equal-size mini-batches for training neural networks.
+Other types of anticlustering heuristics have been developed in the context of mini-batch construction for machine learning. \cite{wang2019fixing} proposed a method to generate representative, equal-size mini-batches for training neural networks.
 Their approach uses a greedy algorithm that starts with empty mini-batches and iteratively selects the least representative one.
-From the set of unassigned data points, the algorithm assigns the point that improves the representativeness of the selected mini-batch the most, repeating this process until all mini-batches reach the desired size.
-Representativeness is measured using a submodular function that evaluates how well the samples in a mini-batch represent the entire dataset, by summing, for each data point, the similarity to its most similar sample in the mini-batch.
-The authors further introduce a hierarchical variant of the algorithm to reduce memory and computational costs, and show on CIFAR-100 and ImageNet that the resulting mini-batch sequences consistently outperform random shuffling.
-However, the overall running time of the approach is dominated by the cost of constructing the similarity graph used by the submodular function.
-Even with class-wise sparsification, building this graph is expensive: the authors report approximately 3 minutes for CIFAR-100 and almost 90 minutes for ImageNet on a 16-core CPU, before any partitioning is performed.
+Representativeness of a set $S$ is measured as the sum of distances of all objects not in the set to their nearest object in set $S$.
+From the set of unassigned objects, the algorithm assigns the object that improves the representativeness of the selected mini-batch the most, repeating this process until all mini-batches reach the desired size.
+The authors further introduced a hierarchical variant of the algorithm to reduce memory and computational costs, and show for the datasets CIFAR-100 and ImageNet, that the resulting mini-batch sequences consistently outperform random partitioning.
+However, the overall running time of the approach is dominated by the cost of constructing the distance matrix.
+This is reported, in \cite{wang2019fixing}, to require approximately $3$ minutes for CIFAR-100 and almost $90$ minutes for ImageNet on a 16-core CPU.